 Patients with this condition usually feel a sudden sharp pain or pulling sensation in the front of the hip or groin at the time of injury.
 In minor strains, pain may be minimal allowing continued activity.
 In more severe cases, patients may experience severe pain, muscle spasm, weakness and an inability to continue the activity.
 Patients with a severe hip flexor strain may also be unable to walk without limping.

 Patients with this condition usually experience pain when lifting the knee towards the chest (especially against resistance) or during activities such as running, kicking or going upstairs.
 It is also common for patients to experience pain or stiffness after these activities with rest, especially upon waking in the morning.
 Swelling, tenderness and bruising may also be present in the hip flexor muscles.
-In cases of a grade 3 tear a visible deformity in the muscle may be evident.
+In cases of a grade 3 tear a visible and palpable deformity in the muscle may be evident.

 Diagnosis of a hip flexor strain